Work can be a fun when we know and understand each other well. Let's start conversation to new beginning

 Tell us about your next project Write to us

-Today, I am here to talk about what the Flutter team has decided to go ahead and plan a roadmap for its future.
-But before we get into those, let me give you an overview of Flutter in 2022.
+Today, I am here to talk about whether flutter is worth learning in 2023 and what the Flutter team has decided to go ahead with and plan a roadmap for flutter.
+But before we get into those, let me give you an overview of Flutter updates in 2023.

-Contrary to that, Flutter is believed to be the better alternative as it’s a fast, productive, and beautiful UI development kit to create varied app experiences.
+Contrary to that, Flutter is believed to be the better alternative as it’s fast and productive.
+Flutter's popularity is increasing as technology is upgrading, it has a beautiful UI development kit to create varied app experiences.

 The same is reflected in the market share report shared earlier where Flutter not only overthrew React Native as a popular toolkit for cross-platform development but is also used for developing nearly 500,000 apps.
 However, the team is not going to rest here as they plan to build the most popular UI toolkit with top-notch quality & productivity.

-For the same, they are ready to extend their leadership in other development areas to become a portable framework.
-They will emphasize not only on mobile development but also across web and desktop.
+For the same, they are ready to extend the flutter version in other development areas to become a portable framework.
+They will emphasize not only mobile development but also web and desktop.
 The team has a defined strategy and objective to grow the monthly active users.
 Let’s see how they plan to do so:

-Here are some key areas of focus for flutter in 2022:
+Here are some details on the roadmap for flutter in 2023:

 Here’s how Flutter plans to improve the developer experience: